houtan-rocky/abrnoc/README.md

 - ✅ Provide helpful commands for management
 - ✅ Handle both old and new Docker Compose syntax
 - ✅ Give you colored output and clear instructions

+**Note for Windows users:** If you're on Windows, you can use WSL (Windows Subsystem for Linux), Git Bash, or run Docker Compose commands directly in PowerShell/Command Prompt.

 ### Installing Dependencies (Local Development)